- Reviewed: 29 May 2017, 09:34 NZST

 There is some risk to your security in Belgium due to the heightened and ongoing threat of terrorism and we advise caution.View Larger Map Close/Open map

 On 22 March 2016, two explosions occurred at Zaventem International Airport in Brussels and a further explosion occurred at Maelbeek metro station killing 35 people and injuring over 300.
-The airport is now fully operational.
 Enhanced security measures have been put in place throughout the country, including at international airports, on public transport and at train stations.

 New Zealanders currently in Belgium are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities.
 New Zealanders should exercise a high degree of vigilance in public places – particularly at tourist sites, shopping areas, large public gatherings, transport hubs and on public transport.